KiandaBPM/docs/content/docs/low-code/pwa.md

 There are a few options to install your Kianda PWA workspace into mobile devices.
 The quickest is to let your users manually use the option **Add to Home screen** in their mobile devices.

+**Note:**  Please ensure you have the latest version of operating system installed on your device to ensure full functionality.

 ### Android

 The primary method for android users to install the PWA onto their device is by: